Enriched Reedy categories: The Reedy category

 \begin{observation} Because the direct subcategory does not change when we pass from $\A$ to $\A_P$, if $\A$ is isomorphic to $\bD^{op}$ and $X : \A_P \sar \M$ the usual description of latching objects as the coequalizer

 as in \cite[Proposition 15.2.6]{Hi03} is still valid.

 Dually, the usual description of matching objects for $Y : \A_P^{op} \sar \M$ does not change when we pass from $\A$ to $\A_P$. \end{observation}

-We have two examples of subcategories of $\noco$ which are isomorphic to $\bD^{op}$: Let $^{01} \! \bD$ be the subcategory of $\noco$ where the objects are totally ordered sets with cardinality at least $2$, and the morphisms are maps of totally ordered sets which preserve the minimal and maximal elements.
-For the second example, let $^0 \! \bD$ be the category whose objects are cyclically ordered sets with a given basepoint, and the morphisms are maps of cyclically ordered sets which preserve the base point. \begin{lemma} (\cite[Lemma 3.3]{An_cyclic}.)
-The categories $^{01} \! \bD$ and $^0 \! \bD C$ are isomorphic to $\bD^{op}$. \end{lemma}
+We have two examples of Reedy categories over $\noco$ which are isomorphic to $\bD^{op}$.
+Let $^{01} \! \bD$ be (a skeleton of) the category of doubly based totally ordered sets.
+The objects are totally ordered sets of cardinality at least $2$, and the morphisms are order-preserving maps which preserve the minimal and maximal element.
+For the second example, let $^0 \! \bD C$ be the category whose objects are cyclically ordered sets with a given basepoint, and whose morphisms are maps of cyclically ordered sets which preserve the basepoint.